 DALE LAURIN is an Aesthetic Realism Consultant and a New York State registered architect.
-His architectural experience includes 10 years as a team leader in the architecture/engineering division of the New York City Department of Design and Construction (DDC), he reviews a wide range of public projects from libraries and courthouses to firehouses and detention centers as part of the city’s Excellence in Design initiative.
+His architectural experience includes 10 years as a team leader in the architecture/engineering division of the NYC Department of Design and Construction (DDC), where he reviewed a wide range of public projects from libraries and courthouses to firehouses and detention centers as part of the city’s Excellence in Design initiative.
 He taught Architectural History at CUNY College of Technology.

 Prior to DDC, Mr. Laurin worked as designer, planner, and project manager for The Eggers Group, one of New York’s oldest firms (architects for The National Gallery, U.S. Treasury Building, and the Jefferson Memorial), and for its successor firm, Hillier Architects and Planners.
 He was part of the design team for the award-winning Cogeneration Facility at JFK International Airport, and his entry won a competition for the design of Valle Arriba Athletic Club in Caracas, Venezuela.

 Among the projects he completed as an associate of Urbane Architects were a master plan study for Columbia University’s School of Nursing, and row houses in Bedford-Stuyvesant, Brooklyn, for Habitat for Humanity NYC.